This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 In the freezer

 The freezer is the longest-lasting solution to keeping your smoothie fresh, but it does come with its downsides.
 The main problem is that you need to wait for the smoothie to defrost when you want to drink it, which can take a while.
+If you want to make your smoothie creamier, you can use milk as your liquid base.

 If you want to drink smoothies throughout the week, make a full batch and store them in the freezer.
 Pull one out before bed each night and put it in the fridge to thaw.
 This will keep them tasting fresh.